hereon-GEMS/pydidas/pydidas/docs/source/manuals/global/pydidas_qsettings.rst

         composite creation.
     - Mosaic border value (key: mosaic_border_value, type: float, default: 0) The value to be put in the border pixels in mosaics.
-    - Mosaic maximum size (key: mosaic_max_size, type: float, default: 100, unit: Mpx) The maximum size (in megapixels) of mosaic images.
+    - Mosaic maximum size (key: max_image_size, type: float, default: 100, unit: Mpx) The maximum size (in megapixels) of mosaic images.

 - Plotting settings